FAQ

 Rubber performs consistently in extreme heat or cold (e.g., radiant floor heating up to 140°F), while cork can become brittle in low humidity or warp under high heat.

-Note: Cork shines in eco-conscious builds prioritizing natural materials and breathability, but rubber dominates in moisture-prone, high-traffic, or noise-critical environments.
+Note: Cork shines in eco-conscious builds prioritizing natural materials and breath ability, but rubber dominates in moisture-prone, high-traffic, or noise-critical environments.

 |